 The buttons for displaying and accessing the menu are located underneath the navigator.
 The Display button on the Canon SD1400 moves you through the various LCD display settings, while the Menu button navigates you to the camera’s many configuration options.

 The LCD itself is 2.7 inches in size (as opposed to the 3-inch LCD that a lot of compacts use these days), and it has 230K pixels (which counts as high resolution in a compact digicam).
 Because it can be seen clearly even when seen at an angle, you can even hold the Canon SD1400 over your head and still have some notion of what the camera is focusing on.
-On the surface that reduces glare it is possible to leave fingerprints, although they may be removed rather fast.
+On the surface which reduces glare, it is possible to leave fingerprints, although they may be removed rather fast.
 I have to confess that I did not miss having a 3-inch LCD at all.

 The 28mm wide-angle to the 112mm intermediate telephoto coverage provided by the Canon SD1400’s 4x optical zoom lens is comparable to a 35mm camera’s focal length range of 28mm to 112mm.
-However, I frequently found myself shooting in the range of a digital zoom of four times, even when the subject was just a fair distance away, such as across the street.
+However, I frequently found myself shooting in the range of a digital zoom four times, even when the subject was just a fair distance away, such as across the street.

 Because the lens of the Canon SD1400 is equipped with Canon’s optical image stabilization, blurring caused by camera shake will not be an issue even if you are forced to disable the flash (in a museum, for example).